namatsar/cyber-lab/Certificates/README.md

 - Training in cybersecurity and IT-related topics

 Focus:
-- подтверждение теоретических знаний
+- confirmation of theoretical knowledge
-- непрерывное обучение и развитие навыков
+- continuous learning and skill development